 Title VI Notice

-SJTPO hereby gives public notice that it is the policy of the SJTPO to assure full compliance with Title VI of the Civil Rights Act of 1964, the Civil Rights Restoration Act of 1987, Executive Order 12898 on Environmental Justice, and related nondiscrimination statutes and regulations in all programs and activities.
+SJTPO hereby gives public notice that it is the policy of the SJTPO to assure full compliance with Title VI of the Civil Rights Act of 1964, the Civil Rights Restoration Act of 1987, Executive Order 12898 on Environmental Justice, and related nondiscrimination statutes and regulations in all programs, activities, and operations.

-SJTPO assures that no person or group(s) of persons shall, on the grounds of race, creed, color, national origin, age, ancestry, nationality, gender, disability, religion, affectional or sexual orientation, gender identify or expression, income level, ability to read, write, or speak English be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination or retaliation under any program or activity through the federally-mandated metropolitan transportation planning process undertaken by SJTPO, whether the activities are federally funded or not.
+SJTPO assures that no person or group(s) of persons shall, on the grounds of race, creed, color, national origin, age, ancestry, nationality, gender, disability, religion, affectional or sexual orientation, gender identity or expression, income level, ability to read, write, or speak English be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination or retaliation under any program or activity through the federally-mandated metropolitan transportation planning process undertaken by SJTPO, whether the activities are federally funded or not.

-It is also the policy of SJTPO to ensure that all its plans, programs, procedures, polices, and activities do not have disproportionate adverse effects on minority and low-income populations and provide proportionate benefits to these populations.
+It is also the policy of SJTPO to ensure that all its plans, programs, procedures, policies, and activities do not have disproportionately adverse effects on minority and low-income populations and provide proportionate benefits to these populations.
 Minority and low-income communities, as identified through the U.S. Census, will be engaged to facilitate their full and fair participation in the metropolitan transportation planning process.
 In addition, SJTPO will provide meaningful access to services for persons with limited English proficiency.

-Regarding the distribution of federal-aid funds to eligible subrecipients, SJTPO will include Title VI language in all written agreements entered into through its administrative host, the South Jersey Transit Authority (SJTA), and will monitor those agreements for compliance.
+Regarding the distribution of federal-aid funds to eligible subrecipients, SJTPO will include Title VI language in all written agreements entered into through its administrative host, the South Jersey Transportation Authority (SJTA), and will monitor those agreements for compliance.